sharpecs/mycota/README.md

 ### Regression

 Like the correlation, the regression is evaluated with the variable values squared.
 Higher values indicate a better fit.
-The chosen modeling technique applies the 'least- squares ' line, which is the distance from the 'best-fit' squared and then added.
+The chosen modeling technique applies the 'least-squares' line, which measures the distances from the 'best-fit' squared and then sums them.
 This results in values having a smaller range.
 The main interest in any modeling result is data phenomena.
 To identify whether the chosen variables are adequate for the model, the difference between the predicted and actual values is charted.

 <figure>
     <center>